Preserving Privacy and Security in Federated Learning: Abstract

 \section{Abstract}

-Federated learning is known to be vulnerable to security and privacy issues.
-Existing research has focused either on preventing poisoning attacks from users or on protecting user privacy of model updates.
+Federated learning is known to be vulnerable to both security and privacy issues.
+Existing research has focused either on preventing poisoning attacks from users or on concealing the local model updates from the server, but not both.
 However, integrating these two lines of research remains a crucial challenge since they often conflict with one another with respect to the threat model.

-In this work, we develop a framework to combine secure aggregation with defense mechanisms against poisoning attacks from users, while maintaining their respective privacy guarantees.
-We leverage zero-knowledge proof protocol to let users run the defense mechanisms locally and attest the result to the central server without revealing any information about their model updates.
-Furthermore, we propose a new secure aggregation protocol for federated learning using homomorphic encryption that is robust against malicious users.
-Our framework enables the central server to identify poisoned model updates without violating the privacy guarantees of secure aggregation.
-Finally, we analyze the computation and communication complexity of our proposed solution and benchmark its performance.
+In this work, we develop a principle framework that offers both privacy guarantees for users and detection against poisoning attacks from them.
+With a new threat model that includes both an honest-but-curious server and malicious users, we first propose a secure aggregation protocol using homomorphic encryption for the server to combine local model updates in a private manner.
+Then, a zero-knowledge proof protocol is leveraged to shift the task of detecting attacks in the local models from the server to the users.
+The key observation here is that the server no longer needs access to the local models for attack detection.
+Therefore, our framework enables the central server to identify poisoned model updates without violating the privacy guarantees of secure aggregation.